feddelegrand7/mini007/README.md

 )

 agent$invoke("Tell me a short fun fact about dates (the fruit).")
 #> Sure!
-Dates have been cultivated for over 6,000 years and were considered so
-#> valuable in ancient times that people used them as a form of currency!
+Did you know that date palms can produce fruit for over 100 years?
+Some
+#> of the oldest date trees in the Middle East are believed to be more than 200
+#> years old and still bear delicious dates!
 agent$invoke("And one more.")
-#> Absolutely!
-Dates contain natural sugars like glucose, fructose, and sucrose,
-#> making them an instant energy booster — perfect for a quick snack during long
-#> days or workouts!
+#> Of course!
+Dates are often called the “superfood of the desert” because they’re
+#> packed with natural sugars, fiber, and essential minerals, giving a quick
+#> energy boost to travelers crossing hot, arid regions.

 # Clear all messages except the system prompt
 agent$reset_conversation_history()